Target-Aware Early Stage Ranking: Method

 \subsubsection{Hard Matching Attention (HMA) Module}

-The Hard Matching Attention module is designed to efficiently capture explicit, fine-grained affinities between users and items.
+The Hard Matching Attention (HMA) module is designed to capture high-precision, explicit affinities by identifying direct overlaps between a user's historical actions and the candidate item.
+Unlike standard attention mechanisms that compute soft similarities in a latent space, HMA utilizes discrete matching logic to provide an interpretable anchor for user-item affinity.

-\textbf{Input Features: }Each HMA module operates on paired user and item side features. \begin{itemize} \item User-side features: behavioral signals such as engagement types (e.g. comments, likes, reshares) and content categories, often organized temporally to emphasize recent information.
-Within each instance of the HMA, these features are represented in a shared semantic embedding space to support more effective learning. \item Item-side features: for each user-side feature set, there is an item side feature embedded in the same semantic space, enabling direct alignment and meaningful comparison. \end{itemize}
+\textbf{Input Features: }HMA operates on paired categorical features from both the user and item sides. \begin{itemize} \item User-side features: Behavioral signals---including engagement types (e.g., comments, likes) and content categories---are organized as a temporal sequence. \item Item-side features: for each user-side field, a corresponding candidate feature is extracted. \end{itemize} To ensure precise cross-signals, these features are mapped to a shared identifier space.
+For instance, an author ID from the user’s engagement history is matched directly against the author ID of the candidate item.
+This design ensures that a match ($U_i = I$) represents a true symbolic overlap within a specific categorical field, rather than a learned similarity between float embeddings.

-\textbf{Hard Matching Attention Score} Let a user’s history sequence be represented as a set of feature embeddings $U=[U_1,..., U_N]$, and a candidate feature as $I$, drawn from the same embedding space.
-We define a hard attention function $Attn_{match}$ where $Attn_{match}(U_i, I)=1$ if $U_i=I$ and 0 otherwise, such that $Attn_{match}(U, I) \in \mathbb{R}^{N\times 1}$ forms a binary attention matrix.
-With a Value tensor of ones, the module produces a scalar $c$ that is effectively the sum of all the attention scores:
+\textbf{Hard Matching Attention Score:} Let a user’s history sequence for a specific field be represented as a set of categorical identifiers $U=[U_1,..., U_N]$, and a candidate identifier as $I$.
+We define a discrete attention function $Attn_{match}$ such that $Attn_{match}(U_i, I)=1$ if $U_i=I$ and 0 otherwise.
+This results in a binary attention matrix $Attn_{match}(U, I) \in \{0, 1\}^{N \times 1}$.
+By organizing these operations into packaging-aware multi-head groups—where each head corresponds to a specific interaction type (e.g., a "Like-match" head vs. a "Comment-match" head)—the module produces a matching intensity score $c$:

 $M$ is a hyperparameter that caps the maximum count.
-This summed attention score $c$ quantifies the degree of direct overlap between the user features and the candidate item.
+This summed attention score $c$ quantifies the degree of direct overlap between the user features and the candidate item, and allows the model to distinguish between the strengths of different historical engagements.

 \textbf{Embedding and Offset Encoding: } To convert the raw attention scores into learnable representations, HMA applies an embedding lookup with feature-pair-specific offsets:

 $E$ is the embedding lookup table, and $o$ is the index of the current feature pair, ensuring that each feature pair is mapped to the correct embedding subspace. $e$ is the embedding vector of the lookup result in dimension of $D$.
 This offsetting strategy allows the model to fuse the lookup operation of all feature pairs while distinguishing between various types of user-item interactions.